tambykojak/metabase-setup-script/README.md

 # Setup
 1. Download the `setup-metabase.sh` script found in this repository.
 2. Metabase runs on port 3000 by default.
 If you would like to change this, set the `MB_JETTY_PORT` environment variable now.
-3. Run the `setup-metabase.sh` script that you downloaded.
+3. Run the `setup-metabase.sh` script that you downloaded!